Graviton-Code-Editor/Graviton-App/book/src/core.md

 # Core

-The core is the backend engine of Graviton, it handles all the states and extensions.
-In a normal situation it would be used by clients through a transport layer.
+The `core` is the engine that handles all the states and extensions.
+In order for clients to communicate to it, it needs to make use of a transport handler.

 The core itself, is transport-agnostic.
-That means that all the messages fro n the cliens can be sent through any transport that implements the trait `TransportHandler`.
-The Core crate provides two possible transport handlers:
+That means that all the messages from the clients can be sent to any transport handler that implements the trait `TransportHandler`.
+To facilitate, the `core` crate provides two possible transport handlers:

 ### Local
 This is used when you use the Core in the same process as your back, like a desktop editor or a terminal-based editor.